danieldavidson/continuous-threat-modelling/Secure_Developer_Checklist.md

-# Secure Developer Checklist - Continuous Threat Modeling
+# Secure Developer Checklist for Continuous Threat Modeling

-## How can this list help you
+## How This Checklist Helps You

 * Use the right mindset: the Secure Development Checklist is *NOT* an exhaustive how-to.
 The checklist is a compilation of the fundamentals of secure development, for quick, convenient consumption.
 Using the Secure Development Checklist should lead you to ask further security-relevant questions and find appropriate guidance for your particular environment.
 * Reach out to your security team if you need guidance or support with secure development.
 Questions are a great way to get to know your security folks and start building a partnership.